unbit/uwsgi-docs/articles/TheArtOfGracefulReloading.rst

 The so-called ``zerg dance`` is a trick for automating this kind of reloads.
 There are various ways to accomplish it, the objective is automatically
 ``pause`` or ``destroy`` the old instance when the new one is fully ready and able to accept requests.
 More on this below.

-Pros: potentially the silver bullet, allows instances with different options to cooperate for the same app
+''Pros'': potentially the silver bullet, allows instances with different options to cooperate for the same app

-Cons: requires an additional process, can be hard to master, a reload requires a whole copy of the whole uWSGI stack
+''Cons'': requires an additional process, can be hard to master, a reload requires a whole copy of the whole uWSGI stack

 The Zerg Dance: Pausing instances
 *********************************